Foreign tax credit

 The New Law declared 'of national interest in the promotion and development of the free zones, with the objectives of promoting investments, diversifying the productive matrix, generating employment, increasing the capacities of the national labor force, increasing the national added value, promoting the activities of high technological content and innovation, promoting the decentralization of economic activities and regional development, and in general terms, promoting the insertion of the country in the dynamics of international trade in goods and services and international investment flows'.

-The law defines FZs as privately or publicly owned isolated and fenced off areas of Uruguayan territory determined by the Executive Branch with the purpose of carrying out all types of manufacturing, commercial, and service activities within the zone, while enjoying tax exemptions and other benefits envisaged in the law.
+FZs are privately or publicly owned isolated and fenced off areas of Uruguayan territory determined by the Executive Branch with the purpose of carrying out all types of manufacturing, commercial, and service activities within the zone, while enjoying tax exemptions and other benefits envisaged in the law.

-Companies in these areas cannot carry out industrial, trading, or service activities in the non-FZ Uruguayan territory (Law Nbr.
-19,566 introduces modifications in this regard; see below), except for services expressly authorized by the government (listed below) but are allowed to render all types of services within the FZs or to third countries.
-Also, Resolutions Nbr.
-231/019 specifies that FZ users can provide services to Non FZ territory, if the beneficiary of said services is a taxpayer taxed by the Corporate Income Tax.
+Companies in these areas cannot carry out industrial, trading, or service activities in the non-FZ Uruguayan territory (the New Law introduces modifications in this regard; see below), except for services expressly authorized by the government (listed below) but are allowed to render all types of services within the FZs or to third countries.
+Also, Resolution 231/019 specifies that FZ users can provide services to Non FZ territory, if the beneficiary of said services is a taxpayer taxed by CIT.

 FZ users are allowed to render the following services to the non-FZ Uruguayan territory:

 - International call centers, except for those whose main destination is the non-FZ Uruguayan territory.

 - Electronic signature certificate issuance.

 In addition, as an exceptional manner, FZ users may perform the following activities outside FZs, within the limits that the Executive Power establishes: